 If you love the taste of Stroganoff, try this classic recipe for Beef Stroganoff.
 Hundreds of five star reviews from happy readers.

-If you are a meat lover and are apprehensive that removing beef from this tasty and robust dish will leave you with a bland and pale version, fear not.
+If you are a meat lover and apprehensive that removing beef from this tasty and robust dish will leave you with a bland and pale version, fear not.
 I will show you exactly how to avoid that and infuse your vegetarian Stroganoff with much depth and flavour.

 - Make sure to saute the onions over low heat in butter until they get soft and start to take on colour.